HanySameh/IconBrokenPackage/README.md

 ![license](https://img.shields.io/github/license/HanySameh/IconBrokenPackage.svg)

-Just another bunch of beautiful icons to use
+Just another beautiful icons to use

-## Getting started
+## Getting started and installing

 first add dependance:
-with flutter:
+in terminal:
 > $ flutter pub add icon_broken

-This will add a line like this to your package's pubspec.yaml (and run an implicit flutter pub get):
+in pubspec.yaml
+add this line in dependencies (pubspec.yaml and pub get) :

 ```yaml
 dependencies:
   icon_broken: ^0.0.1
 ```

-Alternatively, your editor might support flutter pub get.
-Check the docs for your editor to learn more.
-Import it
+Import it in your file:

 Now in your Dart code, you can use:
 > import 'package:icon_broken/icon_broken.dart';